A Worthy Reward, or, Homemade Granola

 When I tell people they laugh, or give me quizzical look, like I’m slightly nuts but in an endearing sort of way.
 “Really?” they reply, admiringly but somewhat incredulously.
 Once they’ve realized I am quite serious, the curious questions begin—“So, what exactly do you put in it—besides oats?”
 The truth is, I’ve been making my own homemade granola for several years now.
 I never knew there was such a mystery behind the stuff, because even though recipes for granola often have long lists of ingredients, it is deceptively simple to prepare.
 There are, I assure you, others out there that make their own granola, for once they've tasted the results of their efforts, they almost never go back to the overly-sweet or too dry store-bought varieties, unless desperate or without a kitchen to bake in (both situations, I should add, in which I have found myself at one point in time).
 There is just something that happens to oats, when they are doused with honey and oil and toasted until golden, satisfying and wholesome, but indulgent and at the same time.

 It began with a photocopied recipe a family friend had given me from the Café Beaujolais cookbook, by Margaret Fox and John Bear.
 The recipe was for “Suzanne’s Famous Cashew Granola,” and I had wanted the recipe because I used to buy the Beaujolais granola at their local bakery.
 Though, being the somewhat ambitious, aspiring young baker that I was, I wanted to learn how to make it myself, which would not only save my parents hard-earned money but also gave me something to do in my spare time.
 Most likely, the book was published at a time when granola was still considered a hippie food, and anyone that made their own was seen as slightly crazy or nostalgic for the “Crunchy” days of their youth.
 Suzanne, Margaret explains in the recipe’s introduction, was the librarian at the Mendocino Middle School, the school I attended.
 Later, I remembered Suzanne not only as a librarian but also as my 7th grade Science teacher.
 Little did I know at the time that she was so skilled at making granola, and was developing a recipe that would catch the eye of former restaurateur Margaret Fox!
 She was neither crazy nor a hippie, at least as far as I could tell.
-Anyhow, apparently she used to work at the restaurant, where they used to
+Anyhow, apparently she used to work at the restaurant, where they used to serve breakfast, and so it became the birthplace of her legendary granola.

 Yet since my initial forays into granola making, my recipe has changed somewhat.
 Though I still and will always be indebted to Suzanne, it has become my own creation, so to speak.
 I like that.
 It is really the first recipe I have really made my own, after going through several incarnations.
 In fact, I am still working on it, still trying new ingredients and consulting new recipes with a can’t-help-it curiosity.
 Along the way, I have consulted Heidi Swanson’s recipe for “Grain-ola” from her book Super Natural Cooking, as well as the excellent version found in The Esalan Cookbook, sharing the recipe for their house granola.
 In the food blogs and food magazines that the read like Bon Appétit, I’m always on the lookout for a good granola recipe, even just because it reminds why I make it over and over again, having tea while it bakes, the oven wafting aromas of honey and toasted nuts through the house.